Msandory/reflex-backend/README.md

 Traditional delivery apps are clunky, disconnected, and boring. **Reflex** changes the game.

 We set out to build a fully integrated, real-time logistics ecosystem that connects retailers, dispatchers, and riders into one seamless flow.
-But we didn't stop at just moving packages from Point A to Point B—we wanted to make the experience genuinely engaging.
-That's why we engineered a beautifully responsive, glassmorphism-inspired interface and integrated a core **Gamification Engine** that actually rewards riders for their hard work.
+Not only moving packages from Point A to Point B—we wanted to make the experience genuinely engaging.
+Engineered a beautifully responsive, glassmorphism-inspired interface and integrated a core **Gamification Engine** that actually rewards riders for their hard work.

 This isn't just a delivery app; it's a premium logistics experience.